sergiocollado/potpourri/Notes_on_Linux/03_Notes_on_Linux_interrupts_and_bottom_halves.md

 The IDT is a linear table of 258 entries which associates an interrupt handler with each interrupt vector.

 When an interrupt is fired, the CPU looks at the IDT table, and finds what method needs to be called.

+Each descriptor is of size 8 bytes (on x86) and 16 bytes (on x86_64)

+During early boot, the architecure-specific branch of the kernel code sets up the IDT in memory and programs the IDTR register (special 0x86 register) of the processor with the physical start address and length of the IDT.